lampcord/RL/obsidian/backgammon/backgammon/Backgammon Boot Camp/Proto-Backgames.md

 This is a middle game position where one side has a lot of checkers back and possibly more than one anchor.
-Not far enough back to be considered a [[Backgame]] but with a few bad rolls could become one or if things go the other way, it could turn into a [[Holding Games]].
+Not far enough back to be considered a [[Backgame]] but with a few bad rolls could become one or if things go the other way, it could turn into a [[Backgammon Boot Camp/Holding Games]].

 ![[position_000062.png]]
 This is a classic proto-backgame.
 Black has two excellent [[Anchors]] and is 71 pips back.
 He really wants to be closer to 90.
 He has a good [[Prime]] but does not have a [[Well Timed Position]].
 He would like to either escape right away or fall further behind and wait.